 Accommodation Process/Requesting Services

 Accommodations at the post-secondary level are arranged to ensure ACCESS only with no guarantee of success.
 Accommodations must be requested EACH semester by students.
-If Accessibility Services does not receive the completed Accommodations Request Form, accommodations will not be finalized for any semester.
+If Disability Support Services (DSS) does not receive the completed Accommodations Request Form, accommodations will not be finalized for any semester.
 Initially, this is usually done during the appointment with the manager.
-Subsequent semesters, the student is responsible for completing the form request and submitting it to Accessibility Services.
+Subsequent semesters, the student is responsible for completing the form request and submitting it to DSS.
 Prior history of an accommodation does not guarantee its continued provision.

 - During the initial appointment, the student and accessibility manager discuss the documentation/disability and the impact upon the academic setting to assist in determining eligibility.

-- The accessibility manager will assess information provided by the student, third party input (any documentation provided), observation and make a determination of eligibility for services.
+- The DSS manager will assess information provided by the student, third party input (any documentation provided), observation and make a determination of eligibility for services.

 - The student will be informed if further documentation is needed and why.